-Implementation of the decision/plan of action from AY 2017/2018, along with modifications made at the beginning of AY 2017/2018, provides sufficient evidence of improvement based on this year's result.
+Decision: Implementation of the decision/plan of action from AY 2017/2018, along with modifications made at the beginning of AY 2017/2018, provides enough evidence of improvement based on this year's result.
 The analysis further reflects that by providing more opportunities for feedback and reflection, the students performed the research/written tasks more successfully.

 However, it is to be noted that a different approach to the written assignments was attempted.
 In lieu of a large research paper, written assignments were modified to include several smaller assignments in order to assess the students' writing skills several times throughout the semester.
 A combination of essay assignments, essay test questions, and written concert reviews were assessed.
 The Musicology Professor felt that the smaller assignments allowed for better assessment of students' ability to write and speak effectively about the art of music.

-Decision: Based on the analysis of the AY 2018-2019 results, and to drive continuous improvement in AY 2019-2020, a combination of essay assignments, essay test questions, and written concert reviews will continue to be included in the courses.
-These assignments will be monitored closely to ensure that the integrity of the research component remains intact.
+This approach will continue to be monitored closely in the next year to ensure that the integrity of the research component remains intact.
 The Musicology faculty, along with the Department Chair, will continue to discuss further ways to continue to improve in this area.